dlueth/qoopido.demand/README.md

 Qoopido.demand originated from my daily use of require.js for the initial development of my Qoopido.nucleus library which is strictly atomic by nature, unbundled.

-You will find a benchmark on the official [site](http://demand.qoopido.com) and some more demo code in this repo's demo directory via [rawgit](https://rawgit.com/dlueth/qoopido.demand/master/demo/index.html).
-Just open your developer console and remember to clear your localStorage :)

 ## Key features in detail
 - promise like interface (no native promise support required)
 - localStorage caching for blazingly fast performance